Form a circle, including yourself, facing into the centre.

 Try another round with two different Left- and Right-hand people.

-If you’d like to draw more from this exercise than a good time, see Leadership Tips below.
+If you’d like to draw more from this exercise than a good time, check out the Leadership Tips tab below.

 Practical Leadership Tips